-Income tax expense was \$185 million, \$166 million and \$127 million for the years ended December 31, 2000, 1999 and 1998, respectively.
-The increase in income tax expense for 2000 compared to 1999 is primarily due to the increase in income before taxes as a result of lower Quasi-Reorganization expenses in 2000.
-The increase in income tax expense for 1999 compared to 1998 is due to the increase in income before taxes as a result of lower business combination costs.
-The effective income tax rates were 46.7 percent, 47.4 percent and 46.4 percent for the same years.
+Income tax expense was \$183 million, \$182 million and \$128 million for the years ended December 31, 2000, 1999 and 1998, respectively.
+The increase in income tax expense for 1999 compared to 1998 is due to the increase in income before taxes.
+The effective income tax rates were 46.9 percent, 47.5 percent and 44.6 percent for the same years.
 See Note 5 of the notes to the Consolidated Financial Statements for additional information.

-Factors Influencing Future Performance Performance of the Company in the near future will depend on the results of SoCalGas.
+Factors Influencing Future Performance

 The factors influencing financial performance are summarized below.